sheix/kotlin-flows-demo/README.md

 Coroutines is asynchronous programming model introduced in kotlin.
 To learn more about coroutines, take a look in official [documentation](https://kotlinlang.org/docs/reference/coroutines-overview.html)

-## Where coroutines is better than the thread?
+## Where coroutines is better than threads

 Take a look at [vsthread.kt](src\main\kotlin\vsthread.kt).
 There is a mainfile which spawns large amount of threads and coroutines and measures the time it takes.
 Run it and see the difference.
 Coroutines is also less memory-consuming.